jay23606/chat-gpt-voice/README.md

 ![screenshot](screenshot2.png)

-If you look until the html folder in the gh-pages branch you will find some apps this app has written
+If you look under the html folder in the gh-pages branch you will find some apps this app has written

 <strong>Inspiration:</strong>